Captison/takedown/readme.md

 Use the `{name??value}` syntax where `value` is the literal value to use when `name` is nullish.

 **`segments`** \
 To make a segment of a converter string optional, enclose it using `{?content?}` where `content` is the portion of the string that will only be rendered if at least one internal variable is replaced.
-More directly, if variable replacement within a segment string results in the exact same string, the entire segment will be omitted.
+That is, if variable replacement within a segment results in the exact same string, the entire segment will be omitted.

-Segments can be nested, but their behavior is not recursive.
-Inner segments are processed first, and their results constitute the initial state of outer segments.
+Nested segments are processed inside-out, with the results of inner segments constituting the initial state of outer ones.

 #### `fm`